dev-sandeep/bank-import-ui/README.md

 * Better notification mechanism
 * Unit testing with JEST
 * Deploying the build to a node server using JENKIN pipeline
+* Accessibility tests

+==Functionality==
+* Instead of a split app, may be use of a multi-page would have better(especially in smaller screens)
+* Error/Success message with proper notifications
+* Message to show, there is no data available
+* Better color schemes for the entire application
+* More information could be displayed, which is there in the JSON response, eg: Bank account information